Royal West of England Academy: History

 The Royal West of England Academy was the first art gallery to be established in Bristol, and is one of the longest-running regional galleries and art schools in the UK.
 Its foundation was initiated by Ellen Sharples, who secured funding from benefactors including Isambard Kingdom Brunel and Prince Albert, and the building was ultimately financed by a bequest of £2,000 from her will in 1849.

-At first, the core of the academy was a group of artists, known as the Bristol Society of Artists, who were mostly landscape painters, including William James Müller, Francis Danby, James Baker Pyne and John Syer.
+At first, the core of the academy was a group of artists, known as the Bristol Society of Artists, who were mostly landscape painters, including William James Müller, Francis Danby, James Baker Pyne, John Syer, Edward Villiers Rippingille, and John King.
 In 1844 when the Bristol Academy for the Promotion of Fine Arts was founded, the Bristol Society of Artists was incorporated into it.
 At this time the president and committee was predominantly its patrons, rather than its artists.
 In 1913 King George V granted the academy its Royal title, with the reigning monarch as its patron, and by 1914 a major extension to the front of the building, including the dome and Walter Crane lunettes, was completed.

 During World War II the academy building was taken over by various organisations including the Bristol Aeroplane Company and the U.S. Army.
 Immediately after the war ended the council applied for the release of the galleries but was informed that they would be occupied by the Inland Revenue until further notice.
 It was not until 1950 that the building was returned to its original function, after the intervention of the prime minister, Clement Attlee.
 During the 1950s, the Royal West of England Academy Schools became the West of England College of Art.
 This moved to the Bower Ashton campus in 1966, where it was then absorbed by the University of the West of England (School of Visual Studies), now the Department of Creative Industries, UWE, Bristol.
 Part of the original space in the Victoria Rooms was in use for part of art provision at South Gloucestershire and Stroud College in 2025.

-The president is the artist Fiona Robinson PRWA and director (chief executive) is Ren Renwick.
+The president is the artist Hamish Young PRWA and the director (chief executive) is Ren Renwick.

 Collections

-Among the paintings in the private collection are works by artists from the Newlyn, St Ives and Bloomsbury Schools and paintings by Elizabeth Blackadder, Bernard Dunstan, Mary Fedden, Matthew Hale, David Inshaw, Derek Balmer, Anne Redpath, George Swaish and Carel Weight.
+Among the paintings in the private collection are works by artists from the Newlyn, St Ives and Bloomsbury Schools and paintings by Elizabeth Blackadder, Bernard Dunstan, Mary Fedden, David Inshaw, Derek Balmer, Anne Redpath and Carel Weight.